Exploring Work Ethic: How to Define and Showcase It

 A Team of Disciplined Employees

-They are committed to their jobs and understand the importance of their role in the larger functioning of the organization, allowing them to prioritize good time management, perform at their best, and truly engage with the task at hand.
+They are committed to their jobs and understand the importance of their role in the organization's overall functioning, allowing them to prioritize effective time management, perform at their best, and truly engage with the task at hand.

 Organization

-Organization is a vital part of having a good work ethic.
-No matter how well-intentioned someone is or how sincerely they want to do a good job in their role, a lack of organizational skills will leave them struggling to complete work on time, communicate clearly, and set proper expectations.
+Organization is vital to a good work ethic.
+No matter how well-intentioned someone is, a lack of organizational skills will make it hard for them to meet deadlines, communicate clearly, and set proper expectations.

 A Highly-Organized Employee

 This skill applies to one's physical environment and the more abstract aspects of their job.
-For example, a person with a good work ethic understands the importance of keeping a clean desk and an organized file cabinet.
-At the same time, their organizational skills extend to how they organize their time, tasks, calendars, and meeting notes.
+For example, a person with good workplace ethics understands the importance of keeping a clean desk and an organized file cabinet.
+At the same time, their organizational skills extend to time management, task organization, calendars, and meeting notes.

 Quality Work